Rami-Suwayyed/Rami-Suwayyed/README.md

-- 🌱 I’m currently learning **Rest Api with flutter**
+- 🌱 I’m currently learning **Rest Api with Laravel**
-- 👯   I’m currently working on **doctor application**
+- 👯   I’m currently working on ** Framework Laravel **
-- 💬 Ask me about **Flutter , AWS**
+- 💬 Ask me about **Vue js , AWS**
-- 📫 You can shoot me an email at haroonabutabar9966@gmail.com!
+- 📫 You can shoot me an email at Rami.Suwayyed@gmail.com!
 I'll try to respond as soon as I can
 - ⚡ Fun fact **I am Funny**

 <br><br>